-Do you have questions about how a home purchase can affect your financial plan?
-Speak with a financial advisor today.
+If you have questions about how a home purchase affects your financial plan, speak with a financial advisor today.

 What Is the VA Funding Fee?

 There’s more than one way to pay the VA funding fee.
-You could pay it upfront in cash.
-You could also choose to roll the fee into your loan and pay it off over time.
+You can pay it upfront in cash or roll it into your loan to pay it off over time.
 Just note that adding the fee to your loan balance will increase your monthly payments.

 How Much Does the VA Funding Fee Cost?

-How much you’re required to pay in funding fees will depend on a few factors, including your military status.
+The cost of your funding fees depends on a few factors, including your military status.
 While VA loans usually don’t require a down payment, putting a small percentage down can reduce the cost of your funding fee.
-The VA will also look at whether you’ve had a VA loan or you’ve refinanced in the past.
+The VA will also look at whether you’ve had a VA loan or refinanced in the past.

 The VA funding fee is expressed as a percentage of the loan amount.
-For regular military borrowers with no down payment, the funding fee is 2.3%.
+For regular military borrowers with no down payment, the funding fee is 2.15%.
 The fee increases to 3.3% for borrowers with previous VA loans.
 For those with a down payment of 5% to 9%, the funding fee is 1.5%.
-Any loans with a down payment of 10% or higher will include a funding fee of 1.25%.
+Any loans with a down payment of 10% or higher will include a 1.25% funding fee.

 VA Funding Fee Rates for Purchase & Construction Loans